jedcn/reveal-ck/README.md

 Here's a long, but not exhaustive, list of things you can do:

-* Get fast feedback between text editor and browser using LiveReload
+* Get fast feedback with LiveReload.
+Save your slides and instantly see the result.
-* Take advantage of reveal.js' vertical slides
 * Host your slides up on Github Pages.
 * Use any emoji available on github, such as `:money_with_wings:`
+* Take advantage of reveal.js' vertical slides
 * Use Github Flavored Markdown Tables
 * Write your slides in HTML or popular Ruby templating languages, like ERB and Haml, and Slim.